airballcz/networm/README.md

 # networm
 Net Worm
-program with Python and is dev branch.
+program with Python and is master branch.